Advances in Pharmacovigilance for Herbal Medicines

 - Professor Souad Skalli, Associate Professor, Faculty of Science, University Mohammed V in Rabat, Rabat, Morocco

-- Rich Boyce, Associate Professor of Biomedical Informatics and Clinical and Translational Science, Clinical and Translational Science Institute, and Associate Director, Biomedical Informatics Training Program, University of Pittsburgh, USA
+- Professor Rich Boyce, Associate Professor of Biomedical Informatics and Clinical and Translational Science, Clinical and Translational Science Institute, and Associate Director, Biomedical Informatics Training Program, University of Pittsburgh, USA

 - Amy Roe, Director Principal Toxicologist, Personal Health Care, Procter & Gamble, USA